-- JSR 3: Java Management Extensions (JMX) Specification - JSR 160: Java Management Extensions (JMX) Remote API
+- JSR 3: Java Management Extensions (JMX) Specification- defines the instrumentation and agent levels - JSR 160: Java Management Extensions (JMX) Remote API defines the remote management level

 The following table shows the levels in the management architecture.
-The instrumentation and agent levels are defined by JSR 3.
-The remote management level is defined by JSR 160.

 Level Description Instrumentation Resources, such as applications, devices, or services, are instrumented using Java objects called Managed Beans (MBeans).
 MBeans expose their management interfaces, composed of attributes and operations, through a JMX agent for remote management and monitoring.
 Agent The main component of a JMX agent is the MBean server.
 This is a core managed object server in which MBeans are registered.
 A JMX agent also includes a set of services for handling MBeans.
 The JMX agent directly controls resources and makes them available to remote management agents.
 Remote management Protocol adaptors and standard connectors make a JMX agent accessible from remote management applications outside the agent's Java Virtual Machine (JVM).